VegaL101/VegaL101/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

- My studies in omputer science has led to cybersecurity where i have depevloped a passion for the field and am contioninuosly seeking growth and mentorship, and I am eager to enter into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My academic journey in computer science has steered me towards cybersecurity, igniting a profound passion for the field.
+Continuously pursuing knowledge and mentorship, I am eagerly poised to embark on this path, with a specific goal of joining a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]